 Verifying the number of breaths taken each time a whale surfaces is needed to obtain accurate estimates of FMR and daily energy expenditure of killer whales.
 There is also a need to determine the relationship between respiration rates and associated behaviours.
 Previous observations from boat-based focal follows (Noren and Hauser, 2016) or land-based tracking periods (Williams and Noren, 2009) have calculated respiration rates while individual whales were engaged in different behaviours.
 However, these studies have been limited in their scope and ability to objectively categorize behaviour and quantify respiration rates.

-Recently, hidden Markov models (HMM) or hierarchical hidden Markov models (HHMM) have emerged as new statistical tools to categorize complex movement data of cetaceans recorded by kinematic devices into behavioural states (DeRuiter et al., 2017, Isojunno et al., 2017, Leos-Barajas et al., 2017, Tennessen et al., 2019, Holt et al., 2021, Miller et al., 2022, Sidrow et al., 2022).
-HHMMs are types of hidden Markov models that incorporate hierarchical observations with multiple levels simultaneously informing each other (e.g., defining individual dives nested within tracks comprised of several dives).
-Although other studies have used HMMs or HHMMs to categorize movement patterns of cetaceans, most studies do not classify movement patterns into verified energetically meaningful behaviours such as foraging, travelling, or resting (Tennessen et al., 2019, Isojunno et al., 2017, Leos-Barajas et al., 2017, Holt et al., 2021).
+Recently, hidden Markov models (HMMs) have been used as statistical tools to categorize complex movement data of cetaceans recorded by kinematic devices into behavioural states (DeRuiter et al., 2017, Isojunno et al., 2017, , Tennessen et al., 2019, Holt et al., 2021, Miller et al., 2022).
+Hierarchical HMMs (HHMMs) are specific types of hidden Markov models that can jointly categorize behaviours at multiple time scales (e.g., jointly define individual fine-scale dive types as well as coarse-scale behaviours of tracks comprised of several dives, Leos-Barajas et al., 2017, Sidrow et al., 2022).
+Although other studies have used HMMs and HHMMs to categorize movement patterns of cetaceans, most studies do not use drone data to verify that learned behaviours correspond to energetically meaningful behaviours such as foraging, travelling, or resting (Tennessen et al., 2019, Isojunno et al., 2017, Leos-Barajas et al., 2017, Holt et al., 2021).
 For hidden Markov model predictions to be useful for field application and predicting bioenergetics, the behavioural states predicted need to be verified, have a clearly defined function, and be biologically meaningful.

 To accurately predict activity-specific energy expenditure from respiration rates, respirations should be counted over durations long enough for an animal to balance their O2 stores (Kooyman and Ponganis, 1998, Butler and Jones, 1997, Ponganis, 2011).
 In the case of killer whales, respiration rates should be calculated over durations ≥ 10 minutes to avoid biased and inaccurate estimates of respiration rates (Kriete, 1995, Noren and Hauser, 2016, Williams and Noren, 2009).

-To date, hidden Markov models have been used to predict behavioural states of cetaceans based on individual dives rather than a longer series of dives and surfacings (DeRuiter et al., 2017, Tennessen et al., 2019, Holt et al., 2021, Isojunno et al., 2017).
+Many analyses to date that use hidden Markov models to predict behavioural states of cetaceans do so based on individual dives rather than a longer series of dives and surfacings (DeRuiter et al., 2017, Tennessen et al., 2019, Holt et al., 2021, Isojunno et al., 2017).
 As a result, they cannot be used to calculate estimates of respiration rates for different behavioural states.
 Activity-specific respiration rates for killer whales need to be calculated for longer periods of diving (≥ 10 min) and for verified behavioural states (with meaningful functions defined) to obtain meaningful energetics data.

 We investigated whether killer whales breathe more than once per surface interval by counting total breaths per surface observed on drone videos for different behavioural states.
 We then matched these drone video labels to time-depth data from CATS tags to inform hierarchal hidden Markov models (HHMM) to predict resting, travelling, and foraging of dive tracks of unknown behaviour.
 Output from the HHMM was then used to calculate activity-specific respiration rates and oxygen consumption for both male and female resident killer whales.
 Our findings can be applied to bioenergetics models on a sex- and behavioural-specific basis, and contribute to making better predictions of dive behaviours, energy expenditure and the effect of these large predators on their ecosystem.